Pokémon Jet: History

-On 30 September 2022, China Airlines introduced an Airbus A321neo (B-18101) with a painted Pokémon livery called "Pikachu Jet CI", becoming the second non-Japanese airline to introduce a Pokémon Jet as well as the first Airbus jet to feature a Pokémon-themed livery.
+On 30 September 2022, China Airlines introduced an Airbus A321neo (B-18101) painted with a special Pokémon livery called "Pikachu Jet CI", becoming the second non-Japanese airline to introduce a Pokémon Jet as well as the first Airbus jet to feature such.
 It will operate flights to various Japanese cities from its base at Taiwan.

-On 28 December 2022, T'way Air introduced a Boeing 737-800 (HL8306) with a Pokémon livery called "Pikachu Jet TW", thus becoming the third non-Japanese airline to introduce a Pokemon Jet.
+On 28 December 2022, T'way Air introduced a Boeing 737-800 (HL8306) with a Pokémon livery called "Pikachu Jet TW", thus becoming the third non-Japanese airline to introduce a Pokémon Jet.
 The aircraft will operate flights to Japan and Taiwan from its base at South Korea.

-On 26 March 2023, All Nippon Airways introduced a Boeing 787-9 (JA894A) with a painted Pokémon livery called "Pikachu Jet NH."
+On 26 March 2023, All Nippon Airways introduced a Boeing 787-9 (JA894A) with a painted Pokémon livery called "Pikachu Jet NH".
 It is their first Pokémon livery since 2016.
-It will operate on various international routes from its base at Tokyo Haneda Airport. and will stay in service with this special livery for five years.
+It will operate on various international routes from its base at Tokyo's Haneda Airport and will stay in service with this special livery for five years.

 On 18 January 2023, Solaseed Air inaugurated a Boeing 737-800 (JA803X) with a painted Pokémon livery called "Nassy Jet Miyazaki", featuring Exeggutor and a tropical nature design.

 On 25 June 2023, All Nippon Airways introduced a Boeing 777-300ER (JA784A) with a painted Pokémon livery called "Eevee Jet NH."
-It will operate on USA and London long haul flight routes from its base at Tokyo Haneda Airport.
+It will operate on USA and London long haul flight routes from its base at Haneda Airport.

-On 22 February 2024, Garuda Indonesia introduced a Boeing 737-800 (PK-GMU) with water-themed Pokémon characters on the aircraft, becoming the fourth non-Japanese airline to introduce a pokemon jet.
+On 22 February 2024, Garuda Indonesia introduced a Boeing 737-800 (PK-GMU) with water-themed Pokémon characters on the aircraft, becoming the fourth non-Japanese airline to introduce a Pokémon-themed aircraft livery.

-On 1 April 2025, Garuda Indonesia introduced an Airbus A330-343 (PK-GPY) with Pikachu wearing Batik on the aircraft, making the first Airbus widebody aircraft to feature a Pokémon-themed Livery.
+On 1 April 2025, Garuda Indonesia introduced an Airbus A330-343 (PK-GPY) with Pikachu wearing batik on the aircraft, making the first Airbus widebody aircraft to feature with the theme.

+On 26 February 2026, All Nippon Airways introduced a Pokémon series 30th Anniversary livery called "Pokémon Jet Red/Green/Blue", featuring a Boeing 787-8 with "Red" livery and a Boeing 737-800 with "Blue" livery operating on domestic routes, and a Boeing 787-9 with "Green" livery operating on various international routes.

+On 1 April 2026, China Airlines introduced an Airbus A350-900 (B-18916) with a painted Pokémon livery called "Pikachu Jet CI-2", thus becoming the second widebody Airbus aircraft to feature a Pokémon-themed Livery.